tytydraco/yessleep/out/The_families_in_this_town_disappear_one_by_one__I_have_just_discovered_the_horrifying_truth.md

 I stared at them, disbelief and shock coursing through me.
 "You mean... you're okay with this?
 You want me to... to become part of a house?"

 My mother reached out and held my hand, her eyes filled with tears.
 "It's not that we want this for you, James.
 It's just that we believe in the cause.
-We believe in creating a better world for future generations, even if it means making the ultimate sacrifice."
+We believe in creating a better world for future generations, even if it means making the ultimate sacrifice.
+We are creating a better future just like those who follow us.
+We will become part of the roads, the parks, and the buildings.
+You see in the universe, everything is united and this is what we must represent."

 My father nodded solemnly.
 "We're proud of you, James.
 And we want you to be proud of yourself, too.
 This is a noble path, and it will ensure that others can continue to live in harmony with nature."

 My family is crazy, or they have been brainwashed, I am not sure but are clearly not themselves.

-My voice cracked as I tried to reason with them, my desperation evident.
+My voice cracked as I tried to reason with them, my desperation was evident.
 "Mom, Dad, this is insane!
 We're talking about our lives here, not some abstract concept of sustainability.
 There has to be a better way to live in harmony with nature without resorting to... to this!"

 Tears welled up in my eyes as I continued, "Don't you see?
 This village is killing its people for nothing!
 We can't just accept this fate without questioning it, without fighting back.
 We can find other ways to be sustainable without sacrificing ourselves."